 To form a corporation in New Jersey, you need to take the steps set forth below.
 You can also use Nolo's Online Corporation service, which will form a corporation for you with everything you need.

 Your corporation's name must contain one of the following words or an abbreviation: "incorporated," "corporation," "company," or the abbreviation "Ltd.," or words of equivalent meaning in another language.

 Your corporation's name must be distinguishable from the names of other business entities already on file with the New Jersey Division of Taxation.
 Names may be checked for availability online at the New Jersey Business Name Search.

 You may reserve a name for 120 days by filing an Application for Reservation of Name with the New Jersey Division of Revenue.
 If you reserve a business name, you cannot file your Certificate of Formation online.

-Your corporation is legally created by filing a Certificate of Business Formation with the New Jersey Department of Treasury, Division of Taxation.
-The certificate must include the corporate name and address; the name and address of the agent for service of process; your tax closing month; your purpose; the number of shares the corporation is authorized to issue; the names and addresses of initial directors; and the name and address of each incorporator.
+Your corporation is legally created by filing a Certificate of Business Formation with the New Jersey Department of Treasury, Division of Revenue and Enterprise Services.
+The certificate must include the corporate name and address; the name and address of the agent for service of process; your tax year closing month; your purpose; the number of shares the corporation is authorized to issue; the names and addresses of the initial directors; and the name and address of each incorporator.

-The articles may be filed online or by mail.
+The articles may be filed online or by postal mail (for mailed filings, the certificate must be completed online and printed out).
 The filing fee is $125.

 Every New Jersey corporation must have an agent for service of process in the state.
 This is an individual or corporation that agrees to accept legal papers on the corporation's behalf if it is sued.
 The registered agent may be a New Jersey resident or a foreign or domestic corporation authorized to do business in New Jersey.
 The registered agent must have a physical street address in New Jersey.
 The agent should agree to accept service of process on your corporation's behalf prior to designation.